-Expats may find a week-long festival focusing on tea rather strange, but soon learn that tea has an indispensable place in the lives of many residents and showcases China’s distinguished tea culture.
+Some expats may initially find a week-long festival focusing on tea rather strange, but will soon learn that tea has an indispensable place in the lives of many residents and showcases China’s distinguished tea culture.
 The stunning opening ceremony is always held in central Shanghai as tea specialists, delegations and tourists from all over the world descend upon the city for the festival.

 Shanghai Dragon Boat Festival (May)

-Held to celebrate the national hero Qu Yuan, who drowned himself in protest against a corrupt emperor, legend has it that locals attempted to prevent fish from feeding on his body by throwing rice dumplings into the sea and frightening them away by beating drums.
+This festival is held to celebrate the national hero Qu Yuan, who, according to legend, drowned himself in protest against a corrupt emperor.
+Locals attempted to prevent fish from feeding on his body by throwing rice dumplings into the sea and frightening them away by beating drums.
 Today, crews in narrow dragon boats race all over the city to the beat of heavy drums.
 It is a spectacular sight and something not to be missed.

 China Shanghai International Arts Festival (October to November)

-Art aficionados in Shanghai should not miss the annual month-long China Shanghai International Arts Festival, where everything from symphony orchestras and drama to acrobatics, dance and even magic are showcased in countless performances.
+Art aficionados in Shanghai should make sure to catch the annual month-long China Shanghai International Arts Festival, where everything from symphony orchestras and drama to acrobatics, dance and even magic are showcased in countless performances.